bloodf/github-deploy-status/README.md

-# deployment-status
+# github-deploy-status

 A GitHub action to update the status of [Deployments](https://developer.github.com/v3/repos/deployments/) as part of your GitHub CI workflows.

-Works great with my other action to create Deployments, [chrnorm/deployment-action](https://github.com/chrnorm/deployment-action).
+Works great with my other action to create Deployments, [bloodf/github-deploy-action](https://github.com/bloodf/github-deploy-action).

 ## Action inputs